Read our 2019 Report Card for Katko.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Katko is shown as a purple triangle. (analysis methodology)
+Katko is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 John Katko sits on the following committees:

-Katko was the primary sponsor of 5 bills that were enacted:
+Katko was the primary sponsor of 10 bills that were enacted.
+The most recent include:

 - H.R.
 5338 (114th): Checkpoint Optimization and Efficiency Act of 2016

 - H.R.
 4698 (114th): Securing Aviation from Foreign Entry Points and Guarding Airports Through Enhanced Security Act of 2016

 Does 10 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Katko sponsors bills primarily in these issue areas:

 Transportation and Public Works (28%) Emergency Management (17%) Crime and Law Enforcement (17%) Health (15%) Government Operations and Politics (6%) Education (6%) Finance and Financial Sector (6%) Taxation (6%)